Górnik Konin: Mismanagement & scandals

-New Start
+New start

-The only team left was the Aluminium junior team, which played in the local A-klasa, the 6th tier of Polish football.
-The ambitious team won promotion in 2004/05.
-In 2006/07, the restructuring of the league by the Polish FA meant that despite winning the fourth division the club would need a play-off against GKS Tychy to gain promotion, which they lost.
-In April 2008, a new sponsor was found, white goods and consumer electronics retail chain Avans, and after 12 years of waiting to drop the very unpopular Aluminium name the club finally reverted to its historical name Górnik, initially at first with the one season-long sponsor name in the form of KS Avans Górnik Konin.
-The club is still burdened with debts and various managerial problems which were left after the "Aluminium" era.
+The only team left was the Aluminium junior team, which played in the local A-klasa, the sixth tier of Polish football.
+The ambitious team won promotion in the 2005.
+In the 2006–07 season, the restructuring of the league by the Polish FA meant that despite winning the fourth division, the club would need a play-off against GKS Tychy to gain promotion, which they lost.
+In April 2008, a new sponsor was found, white goods and consumer electronics retail chain Avans, and after 12 years of waiting to drop the very unpopular Aluminium name, the club finally reverted to its historical name Górnik, initially at first with the one season-long sponsor name in the form of KS Avans Górnik Konin.
+The club was still burdened with debts and various managerial problems which were left after the "Aluminium" era.

 Fans

 Górnik organised fan movement started in the late 1980s, and took off in the 90's, however the club was always very popular among locals.
 The club has had a constant number of loyal supporters regardless of the division the team happened to be in (which varied from local amateur division to nationwide leagues).
 Their nickname is Łańcuchy (The Chains).

 Their number one enemy has always been fans of KKS Kalisz.
 Other strong rivalries have been with Legia Chełmża, with an infamous riots between the two hitting major headlines in 2010, and with Amica Wronki (now re-founded as Błękitni Wronki) due to the 1998 Polish Cup final shrouded in scandal, although due to vast gap in the league pyramid there has not been many matches with the latter.

 Like many teams in the Greater Poland region, at first Górnik fans were also fans of the local powerhouse Lech Poznań, and it was Lech fans which were the inspiration and precursors of the fan movement in Konin.
 Although presently the two sets of fans have no connection with each other, many Górnik fans still sympathise with Lech.
 The fans used to have friendly relations in the 90's with fans of Górnik Wałbrzych.
 Fans of Ostrovia Ostrów Wielkopolski are also warmly welcomed, as like Górnik, also sympathise with Lech and have a strong rivalry with KKS Kalisz.
 Presently the fans have friendly relations with fans of Gwardia Koszalin, officially since 18 April 2009.